 When it comes to saving for college, there are several tools available to you.
 A 529 college savings plan is one of the most popular tools to save for college, but people also turn to UGMA and UTMA accounts, taxable brokerage accounts, or even savings accounts.

 Taxes are a fact of life that we all have to deal with, whether we like it or not.
 Each year, most of us pay a variety of different types of taxes, including income taxes, sales taxes, property taxes, and more.

-A comprehensive financial plan includes a tax management strategy to help you reduce your tax burden.
-It might include strategies you’ll use to save money on taxes, such as taking advantage of tax-deferred retirement plans.
+A comprehensive financial plan includes a tax planning component to help you reduce your tax burden.
+It might include strategies to save money on taxes, such as taking advantage of tax-deferred retirement plans.